ContainerSolutions/terraform-examples/CONTRIBUTING.md

 ### Commit Changes and Push

-Commit your changes with meaningful commit message when you have completed development and your tests are successful.
+Commit your changes with meaningful commit message when you have completed development.

 ### CI Checks on Local Branch

-Warning: It may not work for forked repositories, these tests will also run with Pull Request.

 On every commit, the following tests run on all branches: